Faora

-Faora is a supervillainess appearing in American comic books published by DC Comics, commonly in association with Superman.
+Faora is a supervillain appearing in American comic books published by DC Comics, commonly in association with Superman.
 The character was created by Cary Bates and Curt Swan, and first appeared in Action Comics #471 (May 1977).
-Most commonly, Faora is an ally and sometimes the wife and/or lover of Superman's Kryptonian nemesis General Zod.
+Most commonly, Faora is an ally and sometimes the wife or lover of Superman's Kryptonian nemesis General Zod.

 Faora appears in the television series Smallville, portrayed by Erica Durance and Sharon Taylor.
-Faora appears in the DC Extended Universe films Man of Steel (2013) and the upcoming film The Flash (2023), portrayed by Antje Traue.
+She also appeared in the DC Extended Universe films Man of Steel (2013) and The Flash (2023), portrayed by Antje Traue.

 Publication history

 Faora first appeared in Action Comics #471 (May 1977) and was created by Cary Bates and Curt Swan.

 Fictional character biography

 Pre-Crisis

 The first Faora, Faora Hu-Ul, was introduced in Action Comics #471.
-She is a beautiful Kryptonian woman whose unexplained hatred for men led her to torture and kill 23 of them in the secret concentration camp.
-For this, she was imprisoned in the Phantom Zone to complete a sentence of 300 Kryptonian years, the second longest term after Jax-Ur.
+She is a Kryptonian woman whose misandry led her to torture and kill 23 men in the secret concentration camp.
+For this crime, she was sentenced to 300 years of imprisonment in the Phantom Zone.
 Surviving her homeworld's destruction, along with the other Phantom Zone prisoners, she existed in an invisible ghost-like form.
-While in the Zone, she often depicted plotting against Superman with General Zod and Jax-Ur.
-The hatred of men was not limited to different races, as she demonstrates this pointless murder on a young Frenchman who was attracted by her beauty.
+While in the Zone, she is often depicted plotting against Superman with General Zod and Jax-Ur.
+Her hatred of men was not limited to the Kryptonian race, as she demonstrates with the murder of a young French man who was attracted by her beauty.

-Faora is an expert at the Kryptonian martial of Horo-Kanu.
-This allows her to take advantage on the body's pressure points.
-This made her an extremely dangerous foe for Superman to face in close combat.
-When she beaten him, he was forced to flee from their first encounter.
-During one of her appearances, Faora could manifest some sort of "mental lightning" to physically attack Kryptonian survivors, but did not exhibit this additional power during later battles.
+Faora is an expert at the Kryptonian martial art of Horo-Kanu, which allows her to take advantage of the body's pressure points.
+Her skills in martial arts made her an extremely dangerous foe for Superman to face in close combat.
+When she defeated him during their first encounter, he was forced to flee.
+During one of her appearances, Faora demonstrated the ability to generate mental lightning, but she did not exhibit this additional power during later battles.